 - Describe plant and landscape attributes which could increase property values.

-- Plants and Becoming Civilized; Plants as Food: Our Urban Agriculture
+- Plants as Food: Urban Agriculture

-- Plants as indicators of prosperity
+- Plants as Indicators of Prosperity

 - Plants and Exploration; Plants and the Marketplace; Plants and the Media